A18 autostrada (Poland): 2004 – 2006 (the northern carriageway)

 Between 2004 and 2006, the northern carriageway was constructed in the allocated space reserve and most of the overpasses and bridges were reconstructed.
 By June 2007, the road had two carriageways in use, but the older of the two (carrying eastbound traffic towards Wrocław) was in extremely poor shape, still using the surface made of concrete slabs laid in the 1930s.
 Due to bad road condition, the speed on that carriageway was limited to 70 km/h.

 Reconstruction of the southern carriageway was originally intended to proceed shortly afterwards, but did not start due to delays caused, in part, by changes in the motorway project required by new environmental protection rules (A18 passes through Natura 2000 protected areas).
 On 15 July 2010, the environmental decision for the revised project was issued, which would have allowed for the contract bidding procedure to be completed and for construction to start in 2011.
 However, in December 2010, the Polish government announced significant cutbacks to its funding for road construction, which delayed the project.
 In 2014, when the National Program of Road Construction for 2014 – 2023 was created, the government did not envisage it starting in the near future.

 2020 – 2023 (reconstruction of the southern carriageway)

 In 2018, the ministry amended the National Program of Road Construction for 2014 – 2023 by including reconstruction of A18 on the primary list.

 The reconstruction started in 2020 and 2021.
-The 1930s carriageway was then closed on the whole length and the traffic in both directions was moved onto the high quality northern carriageway.
-Reconstruction is intended to finish in late 2023, and the full length will then be officially designated as an Autostrada.
+The 1930s carriageway got closed on the whole length and the traffic in both directions was moved onto the high quality northern carriageway.
+The reconstruction was finished in October 2023, and the full length was then officially designated as an Autostrada.